Ryuji Ueno Foundation Inc

 Key Takeaways for Grant Writers

-- No public application process exists - this is a private foundation with discretionary grantmaking primarily supporting organizations through direct invitation and board relationships
+- No public application process exists - this is a private foundation with discretionary grantmaking primarily supporting organisations through direct invitation and board relationships

 - Relationship-driven grantmaking - Dr. Ueno's board memberships and personal involvement in the DC classical music community appear to be the primary pathway to support

-- Geographic focus on Washington, DC area - while grants have been made throughout the Mid-Atlantic, the foundation's programming and support centers on the DC region
+- Geographic focus on Washington, DC area - while grants have been made throughout the Mid-Atlantic, the foundation's programming and support centres on the DC region

 - Classical music exclusivity - the foundation has a very narrow focus on classical music excellence and does not appear to support other art forms

-- Innovation valued - programs like Potomac Music Lab demonstrate interest in experimentation and new approaches to classical music
+- Innovation valued - programmes like Potomac Music Lab demonstrate interest in experimentation and new approaches to classical music

 - Young artist development - supporting rising talent and educational programming for musicians aged 10-25 is a clear priority

-- Substantial but selective - with over $81 million in assets but only 3-10 grants annually, the foundation is well-resourced but highly selective
+- Substantial but selective - with over $81 million in assets but a small number of grants annually, the foundation is well-resourced but highly selective

 References